-In answer to a question without notice from a Senator with a renowned interest in parliamentary entitlements, Senator Mal Colston, the then Minister for Finance, Senator Peter Walsh, told the Senate:
+In answer to a question without notice from Senator Mal Colston, even then renowned for his interest in parliamentary entitlements, the then Minister for Finance, Senator Peter Walsh, told the Senate:

 … the High Court declared his place vacant, which throws doubt on what entitlements Mr Wood might have had to a salary during the period-how should one put it-that he never was Senator Wood.
 I have asked my Department to seek legal advice about that matter and about the consequences of the High Court’s disqualification of him, including whether there is any legal obligation for him to repay the salary that he received and to which the court later said that he was not entitled.

 Walsh told the Senate a week later that the Attorney General’s Department had advised:

 You ask … whether the superannuation contributions credited to Mr Wood are legally refundable to him or whether the moneys, at law, are considered to be available to the Commonwealth.